danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 *Figure 8.7: The API's logic of request and response*

-1. According to Figure 8.7, can you recap what has been **requested and received** through the web API? (or more conceptually, what forms of control and exchange are being undermined?)
+1. Referring to Figure 8.7, can you recap what has been **requested and received** through the web API? (or more conceptually, what forms of control and exchange are being performed?)

 2. Change your own query strings: The current keywords are 'warhol flowers' but note that the program doesn't understand space between text and therefore it needs to be written as "warhol+flowers"

-3. Refer back to the section of APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding image color type.
+3. Refer back to the section on APIs above, add more search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters),[^setting] such as adding an image color type.
 (The URL parameters are seperated by a "&" sign like this: https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers)

-4. Study the JSON file and modify the sketch to get other data such as the text by showing that onto the web console.
+4. Study the JSON file and modify the sketch to get other data such as the text by showing that in the web console.

 </div>